simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

 For ``Y`` and ``Z`` SIMP changes, you should feel comfortable dropping the changes directly into your **test** systems.
-The promotion cycle from test to production should be short and painless if you reference the version upgrade documentation.
+The promotion cycle from test to production should be short and painless if you reference the :ref:`version upgrade documentation <ug-version-specific-upgrade-instructions>`.

-Beginning with SIMP 6.4.0, simply installing SIMP-packaged Puppet module RPMs will no longer apply the module updates to the ``simp`` :term:`Puppet environment`.
-You must deploy the Puppet modules to the desired Puppet environment(s) using the mechanism appropriate for your :ref:`deployment scenario <ug-deployment_scenarios>`.
+Beginning with SIMP 6.4.0, SIMP-packaged Puppet module RPMs no longer install updates directly into the ``simp/`` :term:`Puppet environment` directory.
+You must upgrade your Puppet modules using the mechanism appropriate for your :ref:`environment deployment scenario<ug-sa-env-deployment-scenarios>`:

 ..
 IMPORTANT::